TIMELINE - Changes to SLR for banks since 1949

-The Reserve Bank of India (RBI) left interest rates unchanged but cut the cash reserve ratio for banks, saying the primary focus of monetary policy remains fighting inflation, days after the government unveiled a spree of reforms to boost growth and improve its fiscal position.
+MUMBAI The Reserve Bank of India (RBI) left interest rates unchanged but cut the cash reserve ratio for banks and indicated it may ease monetary policy further in the January-March quarter, although inflation remains a near-term concern.

-The RBI cut the cash reserve ratio, the share of deposits banks must keep with the central bank, by 25 basis points to 4.5 percent.
+The RBI cut the cash reserve ratio, the share of deposits banks must keep with the central bank in cash, by 25 basis points to 4.25 percent.

 It also left the minimum requirement for banks' government bond holdings at 23 percent of deposits.